Yasiru-Deshan/BlogBurst/README.md

 ### Running Backend
 Navigate to the Backend Directory:
-Open a terminal and navigate to the directory where your backend code is located.
+Open a terminal and navigate to the backend directory. cd backend

-cd backend
 Run the following command to install the necessary dependencies: npm install